Shoppers walk between racks of clothing.

 • St Kilda

 You’ll find this Sacred Heart Mission on one of St Kilda’s most renowned streets.
 Head here for one-of-a-kind designer pieces, accessories and an impressive selection of retro art and cooking books, with stock replenished regularly.
 If you can’t make it to the store in person, Sacred Heart also has a quality online store.
-While it is a little pricier than shopping in its brick-and-mortar’s, it'll save you from having to trawl through racks (though that is where a lot of the fun happens).
+While it is a little pricier than shopping in its brick-and-mortar shop, it'll save you from having to trawl through racks (though that is where a lot of the fun happens).

-Time Out tip: this is Sacred Heart Mission's original store, and has remained as the favourite among op shoppers, so it's a surefire spot for some gems.
+Time Out tip: This is Sacred Heart Mission's original store and has remained as the favourite among op shoppers, so it's a surefire spot for some gems.

-Address: 87 Grey Street, St Kilda
+Address: 87 Grey St, St Kilda

 • Shopping